Never Touch Without Testing

 The Tomb Exchange operates from a converted morgue, which means the refrigeration still works.
 You feel the cold before you see the building—a wall of chilled air that hits you as you turn the corner from Sector 12's main drag into the alley the locals call Deadman's Row.
 The name predates the market; the morgue processed Cascade victims for three years before the bodies stopped coming and the fragment trade started.

 The main floor is a converted processing hall.
-Forty meters long, ceiling high enough to echo.
-Veterans navigate by the smell of each dealer's preferred masking agent.
-Rourke's stall smells of machine oil and cigars.
-The Corpse Robbers' section reeks of medical-grade antiseptic.
-The Emergence Faithful's representative—they always send one, bidding through intermediaries—is identifiable by the incense they burn.
+Forty meters long, ceiling high enough to echo, the floor divided into stalls by portable partitions.
+The stalls have no signage—if you need a sign, you don't belong here.
+Veterans navigate by smell.
+Rourke's stall reeks of machine oil and cigars.
+The Corpse Robbers' section: medical-grade antiseptic.
+The Emergence Faithful's representative—they always send one, hovering at the edges, bidding through intermediaries—is identifiable by the incense they burn, which does nothing to cover the ozone tang of the active-fragment display cases.

 There's a sound to the Exchange that exists nowhere else: the low hum of Faraday caskets in proximity.
 Fifty, sometimes a hundred containment vessels in one room, each damping a fragment's emissions, each producing a subliminal vibration that you feel in your chest more than hear.
-Scanners hate the Exchange.
+Scanners hate the Exchange—the overlapping dampening fields create a white-noise buzz that takes days to flush from their hardware.
 New Hunters find the sound oppressive.
 Veterans find it comforting.
 It means business.

-And around those tables, people who have killed for less than what's inside negotiate in voices that never rise above a whisper—because here, in a converted morgue in Sector 12, surrounded by the cold and the hum and the chemical ghosts, the bones of a dead god change hands.
+And around those tables in the deep rooms—the old cold-storage units with doors of two-inch steel—people who have killed for less than what's inside negotiate in voices that never rise above a whisper.
+Because here, in a converted morgue in Sector 12, surrounded by the cold and the hum and the chemical ghosts, the bones of a dead god change hands.

-Primary buyer.
-Top rates for quality fragments, standing offers for specific types.
+Primary corporate buyer.
+Top rates, standing offers, no questions asked.
 Most Hunters have taken Nexus money.
 Most feel vaguely dirty about it.
+Nexus would happily replace them if corporate teams could survive the work.

 Pays 40% of market value to have fragments destroyed.
 Some Hunters only sell to them—the moral high ground.
-Others see it as leaving money on the table.
+The Collective's hunter cells will eliminate Hunters who work too closely with Nexus or enable fragment worshippers.

-Above market rates for fragments with "spiritual significance."
+Above market rates for fragments with "spiritual significance"—those recovered from important ORACLE sites or showing unusual properties.
 Their money is good; their company is uncomfortable.

 Ancient infrastructure hides fragments untouched since the Cascade.
 Unstable structures, territorial gangs, no emergency services—but potentially pristine finds.

 ORACLE's three orbital data centers.
+The ultimate prize—never successfully salvaged.
 Twenty-three recovery attempts, zero survivors.
-The ultimate prize.
 Deadman Rourke is planning attempt twenty-four.
+Asteroid-origin fragments with unexplained anomalies occasionally surface at the Void Market.

 Fragment hunting destroys people even when it doesn't kill them.